High Polyphenol Olive Oil:

 Is There Such a Thing as Too Much High Polyphenol EVOO?

 There is great variation in polyphenol concentrations even within the high phenolic spectrum.
 It varies all the way from 250mg/kg to over 3000mg/kg.
 There are even cultivars that need additional steps during extraction to lower the polyphenol concentration, as it affects olive oil flavor negatively, to the point it can be graded as “unbalanced” and lose its Extra Virginity.
-Truth is that antioxidants can have the opposite effects in very high quantities, although such quantities are usually found in targeted supplements.

 Dr. Emma Beckett